This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 In many parts of the world, more people today report experiencing negative experiences — which includes physical pain, worry, sadness, stress and anger — on a daily basis than at any recent point in history.
 What is causing everyone to feel so stressed and burnt out?

-The American Institute of Stress tells us that a number of studies and polls have found that some of the top reasons people feel stressed and mentally unwell include:
+Some of the top reasons people feel stressed and mentally unwell include:

 - Worries over finances and the economy

-- Health and health care-related concerns
+- Health and healthcare-related concerns

 - Disapproval of government performance and worries over politics